provenance-io/docs/basics/accounts.md

 `Addresses` and `PubKey`s are both public information that identifies actors on the blockchain. `Account` is used to store authentication information.

 Each account is identified using an `address` which is a sequence of bytes derived from a public key.
-In Provenance, 3 types of addresses that specify a context where an account is used:
+In Provenance Blockchain, 3 types of addresses that specify a context where an account is used:

 * `AccAddress` identifies users \(the sender of a `message`\).
 * `ValAddress` identifies validator operators.